Social Issues

 iStock.com/Juanmonino

-And even those fish that are lower in mercury still contain some.
-This is why pregnant women are advised to avoid many types of fish, to prevent harm to their fetuses.
+And fish lower on the food chain can still contain mercury.
+This is why pregnant women are advised to avoid many types of fish to prevent harm to their fetuses.

 Dioxins are cancer-causing industrial pollutants and have been called some of the most toxic chemicals known to science.
-They’re also known to be harmful to reproduction and human development.
+They’re also known to harm reproduction and human development.
 Unfortunately, fish are a major source of dioxins in the human diet.
-Similarly to mercury, dioxin tends to accumulate in larger fish up the food chain.
+Like mercury, dioxin tends to accumulate in larger fish up the food chain.
 In fact, dioxin levels in fish can be 100,000 times that of the water around them.

 Pesticide residues from factory farms can also end up in the fish you eat, by way of the waterways that run into the ocean.